 Next comes the Wildlife Resources Public Boat Ramp.
 In the summer and on weekends it is an especially busy spot.
 Another restaurant of note while driving through Cedar Point is the Bogue House which does fried fish, oysters, barbecue, and fried chicken among other things.
 It sort of like fast food fried fish, but they do serve some nice vegetables including collards in season.
 They close by 8 PM in the evening so keep that in mind.

-My wife enjoys going into Sweet Dreams, a shop with gifts, home decor, and baby things.
 If you make if here after the middle of May, you will likely want some fresh produce.
-Bucks Corner Farm usually has a stand on the left as you make your way through Cedar Point, and our personal favorite is the Winberry Produce Stand.
+There is produce stand on the left as you make your way through Cedar Point but our personal favorite is Winberry’s Produce Stand.
 We enjoy everything from their strawberries to corn, watermelons, and sweet potatoes.
 Just tell Sara that I sent you.

 Right beside Winberry’s is Redfearn’s Nursery.
 Mr. Redfearn is a palm tree expert and appears to know more about centipede grass than anyone in the area.
 It is a great place to buy plants, materials, sprays, and get advice.

 Also in Cedar Point, you will find the Best Western Silver Creek which is currently the largest motel in the area.
 It is a very nice, modern facility with a swimming pool.
 It is also very clean.
-Just beside the motel, a new Dunkin Donuts is under construction.
+Just beside the motel, you will find the local Dunkin Donuts.

-Other businesses that we enjoying the Cedar Point area are Harrika’s Brew Haus, Christina’s Collectable, and Coastal Outlet which is labyrinthine shop full of all sorts of things from fishing tackle to towels.
-If you need a tire fixed Cedar Point Tire is a good place to have it done, or there is Battlefield Tire in Swansboro.
+Other businesses that we enjoying the Cedar Point area are Harrika’s Brew Haus, Christina’s Collectables, and Coastal Outlet which is labyrinthine shop full of all sorts of things from fishing tackle to towels.
+If you need a tire fixed Cedar Point Tire is a good place to have it done.
 There are also two furniture stores in the area, Sound Furniture in Cedar Point and Mills and Thomas near the Wendy’s in Swansboro.

-If you can’t find what you need in Cedar Point, back on the Jacksonville side of Swansboro, there is the Post Office, a Taco Bell, Burger King, Dairy Queen, Party Store, Wendy’s and our favorite burger place, Andy’s Burger’s and Shakes.
-It is owned by a local and a great spot for an inexpensive and delicious home style burger with great fries.
-Swansboro also has an Advance Auto Parts Store.
+If you cannot find what you need in Cedar Point, back on the Jacksonville side of Swansboro, there is the Post Office, a Taco Bell, Burger King, Dairy Queen, Party Store, Papa John’s, Pizza Hut, Wendy’s and our favorite burger place, Highway 55 Burgers and Shakes.
+It is locally owned in 2016 got some new furniture and paint.
+The team in there is very professional and friendly.
+It is a great spot for an inexpensive and delicious home style burger with great crinkle cut fries.
+They also do a very nice shrimp po’ boy and have tasty custard for dessert.
+However, the best deal in ice cream is at the Ace Hardware in Swansboro.
+Two scoops will only set you back $1.75.
+Swansboro also has both Advance Auto Parts and O’Reilly Auto Parts.
+Someday when the arguing is over, Swansboro will have a Walmart.

 While Cape Carteret doesn’t have as many services as Cedar Point, it does have a strip mall located on the left just after the intersection with Highway 58.
 If you turn left at the first stop light after crossing Highway 58, you will be entering by Walgreen’s.
 If you continue straight on that road you will end up at MacDaddy’s Arcade, Sports Bar, and Bowling Alley.
 It is a brand new facility and great place for kids on a rainy day.